 However, the decision should be different.
 A source from the British Ministry of Transport admitted to “The Telegraph” that the lifting of restrictions to Portugal will be done through regional corridors, encompassing the Algarve with Madeira and the Azores, leaving out Lisbon, which has presented more active cases.

-“Regional air bridges are an option for countries with localized outbreaks,” a source from the Ministry of Transport told “The Telegraph” on Wednesday, referring to difficulties with the United States, which could remain quarantined for many months if the quarantine apply at national level.
+“Regional air bridges are an option for countries with localized outbreaks,” a source from the Ministry of Transport told “The Telegraph” on Wednesday, referring to difficulties in the United States, which could remain quarantined for many months if the quarantine apply at national level.

 In "The Times", travel consultant Paul Charles admitted the possibility of Portugal being added to the new list where quarantine is not required.
-"Portugal has already lost British tourists in July and there will be absolute turmoil if it also loses in August," said the consultant to the publication.
+"Portugal already lost British tourists in July and there will be absolute turmoil if it also loses in August," said the consultant to the publication.